 Here at Endeavour Tea, we are passionate about not only sourcing fine tea, but also providing education about what makes tea unique and worthy of is classification as a fine food.

-Just like coffee and wine, tea is a complex agricultural product that is both applied plant science and human creativity.
-Primarily, a tea is defined by which of the six styles it belongs to, such as black, green, white, yellow, oolong or dark/fermented.
+Just like coffee and wine, tea is a complex agricultural product that is the lovechild of applied science and human creativity.
+Primarily, a tea is defined by which of the six styles it belongs to, such as black, green, white, yellow, oolong or fermented.
 And while all tea comes from the same plant genus: Camellia sinensis, it is the terroir that truly shapes the attributes of tea.
 This means the environmental conditions such as climate, soil, rainfall, altitude and the season in which the tea leaf is picked and processed.

 While there is a wealth of information to be learned about tea, we've tried to keep it simple and focus on the regions that we use in our products and their attributes.